 Yakumanka

-Walking in front of a fishmonger’s counter can be an inspiring experience, evoking endless culinary possibilities.
-The sight of fresh fish ready to be consumed invites you to imagine exquisite dishes, such as a delicate ceviche, which captures the essence of marine meat in its purest form.
-This experience materializes in places like Yakumanka, a cevichería in Barcelona that, in its eight years of life, has prepared more than 100,000 ceviches.
+Walking past the counter of a fish market can be an inspiring experience, evoking endless culinary possibilities.
+The sight of fresh fish ready to be eaten invites you to imagine exquisite dishes, such as a delicate ceviche, which captures the essence of seafood in its purest form.
+This experience comes to life at places like Yakumanka, a ceviche spot in Barcelona that, in its eight years of operation, has prepared over 100,000 ceviches.

-But that is Yakumanka, a place that is more seafood restaurant than restaurant and more haute cuisine restaurant than Peruvian.
-Because here, as in few places in Barcelona, one comes to try different, contemporary and daring Peruvian food, to put one foot in the sea and imagine what a haute cuisine experience is like in Peru on the other side of the Atlantic.
+But that is Yakumanka—a place that is more seafood bar than restaurant and more haute cuisine restaurant than Peruvian.
+Because here, as in few other places in Barcelona, one comes to try distinctive, contemporary, and daring Peruvian food, to dip a toe in the sea and imagine what a haute cuisine experience is like in Peru on the other side of the Atlantic.

 📍C/ de València, 207, L’Eixample